yggdrasilradio/p8pp/README.md

 ![](images/demo2.jpg)

-This utility will take PAL8 source for PDP8 OS8 and prepare it for use on a PDP8.
+This utility will take PALD/PAL8 source for PDP8 TSS8 or OS8 and prepare it for use on a PDP8.
 It will:

 * convert the source to upper case,
 * remove comments,